 If your organization offers or transports certain hazardous materials (hazmat), it may be required to develop and implement a Hazardous Materials Transportation Security Plan.
-Yesterday we discussed the conditions that would trigger the requirement to develop and implement a Security Plan and described one scenario where a Security Plan would be required unless the company took actions that would negate the requirement.
+On Friday we discussed the conditions that would trigger the requirement to develop and implement a Security Plan and described one scenario where a Security Plan would be required unless the company took actions that would negate the requirement.
 Today we will look at two more scenarios questioning whether a Security Plan is required.

 Scenario 2: Primary or Secondary Hazard

 Should subsidiary hazards be considered when determining the applicability of the Security Plan requirements for shippers and carriers?
 Here’s the scenario.